shivanand-patil/blog-site-vpc/README.md

 The first command enables IP forwarding on the PublicInstance machine.
 This allows the PublicInstance machine to forward traffic between its network interfaces.

 The second command creates a NAT rule that tells the PublicInstance machine to masquerade all outgoing traffic from its eth0 interface.
-This means that the PublicInstance machine will use its own public IP address for all outgoing traffic, regardless of the IP address of the device that originated the traffic.
+This means that the PublicInstance machine will use its public IP address for all outgoing traffic, regardless of the IP address of the device that originated the traffic.

 **How does this make the PublicInstance machine a NAT gateway?**

 When a device in the App subnet sends traffic to the internet, the traffic is first routed to the PublicInstance machine.
-The PublicInstance machine then forwards the traffic to the internet using its own public IP address.
+The PublicInstance machine then forwards the traffic to the internet using its public IP address.
 The response traffic from the internet is routed back to the PublicInstance machine, which then forwards it to the device in the App subnet that originated the request.

 **Why is this important?**

 NAT gateways allow multiple devices on a local network to share a single public IP address for outbound traffic.
 This is important because public IP addresses are a limited resource.
-By using a NAT gateway, multiple devices on a local network can access the internet without each device needing its own public IP address.
+By using a NAT gateway, multiple devices on a local network can access the internet without each device needing its public IP address.

 * * *

 Are we done now?

-Hmmmm, not yet. actually not done yet.
-You may ask "Bruhh Fr???
-WHYYY?"
+Hmmmm, not yet. not done yet.
+You may ask "Bruhh frrr???
+WHYYYYY?"

 because, To connect to the PrivateInstance machine using the PublicInstance machine, you need to edit your SSH configuration file.
 This file is located in the `.ssh` directory in your home directory.